pengxiangzhang/Yin-Lab-dbPUP/README.md

 configurations accordingly.
 Remember that if you are developing the application, you should nevercommit sensitive informations in the `config.json` in the version control system.

 If you host it on Apache, you will need to change `gunicorn.conf.py.example` to `gunicorn.conf.py`and change configurations accordingly.

 ## Changing or Adding Content

 When adding/modify sequences, add it directly to the database that you connected to.
 Note: Please make sure the following file contains the family or subfamily you added `/static/materials/family.txt` and `/static/materials/subfamily.txt`.

 When adding/modify content, add it to `/content/`.
 Note: If you are adding subfamily make sure the following file contain the subfamily you added `/static/materials/subfamily_charactorized.txt`.

+When change number Subfamily:

+1. open `app.py`.
+2. Change Line`257-276` accordingly.

+The title of Class, Family and Subfamily will be reading from the first line of the content file.
+If a new page does not have a markdown file, it may display the default title name or return 404.
+Having a content page for each page is highly recommended.